Far and away the most frequently asked question I get is some variation of

 In my opinion utilities are tough enough to estimate, let alone when you estimate them individually.
 You’ve got people that never set the thermostat below 80 thus they have a consistent power bill, but maybe they love their 30 minute showers leaving them with a higher water bill than others.
 So for simplicity’s sake lets lump them into two groups.

-Basic cable and telephone are estimated at $104 by The Villages.
-Notice anything missing there?
-How about internet?
-Most companies will let you bundle these three services and you may or may not choose to do so.
-Also, others may forgo a landline in lieu of using cell phones exclusively.
-No matter which route you choose, I’d budget between $150 and $250 for phone, cable, and internet.
+And of course some people may forgo a landline in lieu of using cell phones exclusively.
+But no matter which route you choose, I’d budget between $150 and $250 for phone, cable, and internet.

 You might think cutting your own grass and trimming your trees and shrubs sounds like a good idea at first, but most people eventually agree its either too dang hot or they are just too dang busy to keep up with it all.
 So most opt for a lawn service to come.